ePrivacy and GPDR Cookie Consent by Cookie Consent A guide to extensions in Conservation Areas

 Quick summary

-In Conservation Areas, most extensions require planning permission, especially if they exceed 3 metres from the rear wall or involve double-storey designs.
-Single-storey rear extensions under permitted development can cost around £1,600 to £3,200 for about 3-4 sqm, but larger or more complex projects often need detailed plans and approval, which can take time.
+In Conservation Areas, most extensions require planning permission, especially if they go beyond 3 metres from the rear wall or involve double-storey or wraparound designs.
+Single-storey rear extensions under permitted development are usually allowed up to 3 metres, but rules vary by area.
+Costs start around £1,200 per sqm for simple builds, with more complex projects needing permission and potentially higher prices.

 Getting an extension is no mean feat at the best of times but when it comes to living in a Conservation Area the rules and regulations can be even more convoluted.
 Our planning experts at Resi are on-hand to demystify the cans and cants around extensions in Conservation Areas so you know what opportunities your property holds for that golden extra space.